nite-coder/blackbear/README.md

 # blackbear
-A Go framework to develop your application faster
+A Go framework helps to develop your application faster